rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.8.6.txt

 server
 ------
 bug fixes
-- ensure shutdown of mirrored queue nodes is reported correctly
+- ensure shutdown of mirrored queue nodes is recorded correctly
 - removed unsupported plugins added in 2.8.5 (old-federation, sockjs-erlang, cowboy, web-stomp and web-stomp-examples)
 - removing RAM nodes from a cluster no longer leads to inconsistent state